-- Once your dog understands what is expected, slowly increase the amount of time your pup spends with their head over your shoulder before giving the reward.
+- Once your dog understands what’s expected, slowly increase the amount of time your pup spends with their head over your shoulder before giving the reward.

 - When your dog can perform the behavior consistently, try giving the verbal command without holding your hand behind your head.
 If your dog is still having trouble, continue to hold your hand behind your head, but start reducing the amount of time you’re doing it until your dog can just respond on the verbal command.

 For some dogs, jumping up with both paws to greet people is a behavior that comes naturally.
-Though it is not encouraged for you to allow your dog to learn that jumping up is acceptable, retraining it into a hug that is to be performed only on command can actually help curb the behavior.
+Though it is not encouraged for you to allow your dog to learn that jumping up is acceptable, retraining it into a hug that’s performed only on command can actually help curb the behavior.

 Here are the steps you should take: